g3lasio/mervin-ai/replit.md

 ## Recent Changes

+- **November 6, 2025:** Added Framer Motion animations throughout the site
+  - Hero section fade-in and stagger animations on Home page
+  - Scroll-triggered animations for stats, features, and audience cards
+  - Smooth entrance animations on Features page (per-category tabs)
+  - Staggered card animations on Pricing page
+  - Integration cards with stagger effect on Integrations page
+  - Scale animations for CTA sections
+  - whileInView animations for better performance (only animate when visible)
 - Initial setup with all 4 main pages
 - Header with responsive navigation
 - Footer with 4-column layout